 “Saturn devouring his sons” by Francisco Goya

-Generally speaking there are three major ‘models’ or approaches to normative ethics.
-Firstly, there is “virtue ethics” which suggests that a person being good/bad, moral/immoral is depended on his/her character and the virtues/vices that are embodied by said character.
+Generally speaking there are three major ‘models’ or approaches to normative ethics .
+Firstly, there is “virtue ethics” which suggests that a person being good/bad, moral/immoral is dependent on his/her character and the virtues/vices that are embodied by said character.
 Secondly, “deontology” which emphasizes that a person is a good/moral person if they adhere to certain set rules or duties.
 And thirdly, “consequentialism” that suggests that morality is not tied to character (as in virtue ethics) or following the rules (as in deontology), rather, morality is determined by the consequences of given choices or actions.
+(Various philosophers further elaborate on each of these said approaches, here I’ve just presented a brief overview of each general ‘category’).

 I recently wrote a piece for the wonderful people over at Ultimate Youth Worker, about leadership in the sphere of youth work.